Rejection Sensitive Dysphoria (RSD) & How to Manage It

 A sharp icy jolt of shame plunges through me as I realise they were all at a party I wasn’t invited to.

-Immediately, more shame and anxiety surge, pushing out the drowsy comfort I was enjoying just moments before, and hot tears sting my eyes.
-The RSD monster sneers, “Of course you weren’t invited, idiot.
+Immediately, shame and anxiety surge, pushing out the drowsy comfort I was enjoying just moments before, and hot tears sting my eyes.
+The RSD Demon sneers, “Of course you weren’t invited, idiot.
 Everyone hates you.
 You’ve always been alone, and you always will be.”

 I feel so alone, my tears blur my vision.